axelerant/remove-extra-media/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Remove Extra Media by Axelerant to remove extra media attachments from your selected post types.
+Use Remove Extra Media to remove extra media attachments from your selected post types.

 == Description ==

-Use Remove Extra Media [by Axelerant](http://axelerant.com/about-axelerant/) to remove extra media attachments from your selected post types.
+Use Remove Extra Media to remove extra media attachments from your selected post types.

 In my use case, my testimonials widgets post types in some cases, for whatever reason, had up to 7 extra media attachments related to them.
 I wanted a quick way to clear those excess out.
 Considering that the only image or media attachment a testimonial should have was the featured, I simply removed all the others.